isiahmeadows/mithril.js/core.md

 There are three special vnode attributes:

 - `key` - This tracks vnode identity and serves two functions:
-	- In `Keyed` children: linking an instance to a particular identity.
+	- In `"#keyed"` children: linking an instance to a particular identity.
 This is how keyed fragments work today.
 Note that in this case, they're treated as object properties.
 	- In other cases: linking an instance to a particular state.
 This is how single-item keyed fragments work, and it's diffed as part of the vnode's logical type.
 - `ref` - This allows accessing the underlying DOM instance or provided component ref of a particular component or vnode.
 - `children` - This is the attribute's list of children.
+	- Children are always normalized to an array, even if just an empty array and even if it's for a component vnode.
+Note that the selector and attributes still take precedence over any children parameters.

 Attributes other than `key`, `children`, and event handlers (like `onclick` or a component's `onupdate`) *may* be set to cells rather than raw values.
 This simplifies a lot of attribute binding for components and DOM elements.
 Also, by side effect, it reduces a lot of our diff calculation overhead, but this isn't why I chose to allow this.

 - For components, this emits a new set of attributes for that component.
 - This gives us much of the benefits of a system like Glimmer's pre-compiled VM architecture without the tooling overhead.

+Note that the hyperscript API always normalizes attributes to an object, even if it's an empty one.
+The renderer expects and assumes this.

 ### Refs

 TODO: make this more sensible prose

-- Create a ref: `const ref = (current = undefined) => ({current})`
-	- Just simple sugar for when you want to create a ref.
-It's smaller than creating a full `{current: null}` object, so it's a little easier to use.
-	- This is exposed from `mithril/ref` as its sole default export.

-- Request element/ref access: `ref: {current}`
+- Request element/ref access: `ref: (elem) => ...`
-	- For element and text vnodes, `ref` is set to the backing DOM node.
+	- For element vnodes, `ref` is called with the backing DOM node.
 It's internally ignored on all other vnode types.
-	- For trusted vnodes, `ref` is set to array containing the newly added DOM nodes.
+	- For trusted vnodes, `ref` is called with an array containing the newly added DOM nodes.
-	- For all other vnodes, `ref` is ignored.
-Mithril itself doesn't have any sensible value to set it to.
+	- For fragments, `ref` is called with the first DOM node + the total number of DOM nodes in the fragment.
-		- For component vnodes, `ref` is also not censored from the attributes.
-If there really *is* any interesting value for a ref, you should just set it directly from the attributes itself.
+	- For components, `ref:` is ignored and it's also not censored from the attributes.
+If there really *is* any interesting value for a ref, you should just call it directly from the attributes itself.
-		- For control vnodes and fragments, Mithril *could* set to the list of nodes, but that list could include nested fragments and components, so it's debatable what values those could/should be.

 TODO: make this more sensible prose